acltc/url-shortener-app/README.md

 ##Associations

-Next, let’s set up the associations between users and links: One User has many Links.
+Next, set up the associations between users and links: One User has many Links.
 Do this in the models.

-Now, a user needs to be able to create a new link, so let’s create a page with a form so they can do so.
+Now, a user needs to be able to create a new link, so create a page with a form so they can do so.

-The route for this already exists (thanks to the `resources :links` inside the routes file), so let’s create the new action and view.
+The route for this already exists (thanks to the `resources :links` inside the routes file), so create the new action and view.

-Now let’s implement the create action inside the links_controller.
+Now, implement the create action inside the links_controller.
 You'll want to save the link to the database and redirect to the index action.

-This redirects to the index action, but we haven't implemented that yet, so let's do so now as well.
+This redirects to the index action, but we haven't implemented that yet, so do so now as well.

 And inside the corresponding view (you'll need to create a file called **app/views/links/index.html.erb**):